Pat Venditte: The Pat Venditte Rule

 Venditte's rare ambidextrous abilities prompted the Professional Baseball Umpire Corporation (PBUC) to issue a new rule for dealing with ambidextrous pitchers, limiting the number of times that a switch-pitcher and switch-hitter can change sides during one at-bat.
 After consulting with a variety of sources, including the Major League Baseball Rules Committee, the PBUC issued its new guidelines on July 3, 2008.
 OBR Rule 5.07(f), known as the "Pat Venditte Rule", currently reads:

-Both NCAA and the National Federation of State High School Associations (NFHS) have adopted similar rules, being NCAA rule 9-2k and NFHS rule 6–1–1.
+Similar rules have been adopted by both the NCAA (rule 9-2k) and the National Federation of State High School Associations (rule 6–1–1).

 Personal life

 Venditte is married to Erin, whom he met while they were both enrolled at Creighton.
-They reside in Omaha during the offseason.